Income inequality

 Source of Data:

 The indicator is published as part of the annual publication: Poverty and Income Inequality in Scotland.
-The publication can be accessed through the Income and Poverty website.
+The unit of measurement is the individual.

 Definitions: